DavyJonesLocker/postgres_ext/README.md

 [Stack Overflow](http://stackoverflow.com).
 Be sure to tag the question with `DockYard` so we can find it.

+## Note ##
+PostgresExt is dropping support for Ruby 1.8.7 with the next minor release.

 ## Installation

 Add this line to your application's Gemfile: